mikejoh/gk/CCA/README.md

 BPF programs: The logic, JIT compiled.

-Service centric identity and API awareness, with Cilium identity is extracted from the contianer orchestrator and embedded in each network request.
+Service centric identity and API awareness, with Cilium identity is extracted from the container orchestrator and embedded in each network request.

 Cilium removes the need of a sidecar proxy, per Pod proxy between microservices, the Istio or Envoy way of doing this suboptimally by traversing the TCP/IP stack.
 BPF brings "sockmap".